isomerpages/moe-temasekjc/_admissions/Appeal Application For JC1 (Intake 2023).md

 <h5> 1) Application Form </h5>

 <ul>
-<li> Click&nbsp;</li>

-<li>  After completing all the sections in the online application form, please click on the "Submit My Application Now" button to submit the online form.&nbsp;</li>
+<li> Click here After completing all the sections in the online application form, please click on the "Submit My Application Now" button to submit the online form.&nbsp;</li>
 </ul>

 #### 2) Supporting Documents&nbsp;